fabridamicelli/echoes/README.md

 # echoes
 (work in progress!)

-Python module for Echo State Networks (ESN).

-High level API for machine learning with Echo State Networks.
+Scikit-learn compatible, high level API for machine learning with Echo State Networks.
-The design attempts to follow the intuitions from standard packages, eg scikit-learn, as much as possible.
-Documentation, type annotations and examples are all over the place.
+Documentation and examples back up all the code.

-As intended for research purposes as well, several typical benchmark tasks, datasets and plotting functionalities are also included and straight forward to run, thus saving boiler plate code and allowing the user to quickly test the ESN.
+Several typical benchmark tasks, datasets and plotting functionalities are also included, thus saving boiler plate code and allowing the user to quickly test the ESN.

 ## Installation